YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 type Maybe<T> = Nothing | Just<T>;
 ```

 Algebraic data types got their name due to their mathematical properties, and it relates to _counting type inhabitants_.
-Product types — interfaces, or records, — got their name due to a fact that number of possible type inhabitants equal to a _product_ of inhabitants of each field.
-Say, type `{ foo: boolean, bar: boolean | null }` will have number of its inhabitants equal to 6 — 2 for `foo` times 3 for `bar`.
-Number of inhabitants for _sum types_, as you probably have already guessed, is equal to a _sum_ of inhabitants for each union member.
+Product types — interfaces, or records, — got their name because the number of possible type inhabitants is equal to the _product__ of inhabitants of each field.
+Say, type `{ foo: boolean, bar: boolean | null }` will have a number of its inhabitants equal to 6 — 2 for `foo` times 3 for `bar`.
+The number of inhabitants for _sum types_, as you probably have already guessed, is equal to the _sum_ of inhabitants for each union member.
 Type `boolean | null` will have exactly 3 inhabitants: 2 for `boolean` plus 1 for `null`.

 > These properties preserve even further.
 Here's a riddle for you: can you guess which data type corresponds to an exponent `A^B`?

 Algebraic data types are the core tool of data modelling.
 The ultimate goal of data modelling in FP is to write so precise types that it's impossible to construct _bad data_.
-This is known as principle of [making illegal states unrepresentable](https://ybogomolov.me/making-illegal-states-unrepresentable), and I talked about it in my previous article.
+This is known as the principle of [making](https://ybogomolov.me/making-illegal-states-unrepresentable) illegal states unrepresentable](https://ybogomolov.me/making-illegal-states-unrepresentable), and I talked about it in my previous article.

 # Laws

-A special term you will encounter quite often is a _law_.
-A law is a special property which should hold for some type.
+A special term you will encounter quite often is _law_.
+Law is a special property which should hold for some type.
 For example, `Array.prototype.reverse` should hold a "double application identity law": `arr.reverse().reverse()` should be structurally equal to just `arr`, i.e. all elements should return to their places after a second reverse.

 > When you write your own functional structures and want to test that it holds some laws, it is good to use some property-based testing library to test your program on myriad of randomised inputs — for free!
 Are you interested in learning more about this kind of testing?
 Then keep an eye on this blog! ;-)